 According to her theory, the “co-inheritance of a cluster of highly mutable genes,” collectively referred to as RCCX, “may confer vulnerability to familial clusters of overlapping syndromes of chronic illness (hyper-mobility, autoimmune disease, Chronic Fatigue, MCAS, POTS, and psychiatric illness, etc.).”
 Basically there’s a cluster of genes that are inherited together, they each can mutate easily and because they're big players, if they do have a mutation, they can make people vulnerable to wide range conditions and symptoms.

 That these genes are inherited as a block as opposed to being inherited separately, doesn’t mean a mutation in one causes a mutation in all.
-There does, however, seem to be a high rate of co-inheritance of mutations in two of the genes - the gene that relates to hypermobility and the gene that relates to an impaired hormonal stress response that can result in chronic physical or mental illness.
+There does, however, seem to be a high rate of co-inheritance of mutations in two of the genes - the gene that relates to hypermobility and the gene that relates to an impaired hormonal stress response that can result in chronic physical or mental illness in large part due to the mast cell activation it causes.

 This makes hyper-mobility an especially important marker for physicians and other practitioners to consider when meeting anyone seeking help for chronic medical or psychiatric conditions.
 This seemingly unrelated trait, can be big clue as to what's going on.